xbeat/Machine-Learning/README.md

 Python is a versatile, high-level programming language known for its simplicity and readability.
 It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
 Python's extensive standard library and third-party packages make it suitable for various applications, from web development to scientific computing.

-## Claude-Activation Functions in Neural Networks

-Introduction to Activation Functions

-Neural networks transform input data through layers of interconnected nodes, with activation functions determining the output of each neuron.
-These mathematical functions introduce non-linearity, enabling neural networks to learn and approximate complex patterns that simple linear models cannot capture.

 ## Machine Learning Hyperparameter Tuning

 Linear Regression Hyperparameters - Regularization Impact